gr8linux/NodeMCU-openweathermap/README.md

 **To Do**
+* Implement nonblocking delays
-* Connect to the cloud
+* Connect to the cloud or an MQTT service
 * OTA update
+* *Reading the indoor temperature and humidity by DHT22* Done
 * HTTP server to show weather information and configuration on the web
 * Add plug and play LCD driver address detection it's made me fool some times to find it
 * Increase the functionaity by add more keys to have some access to configuration